Los Angeles Guinea Pig Rescue

 Why is a deposit charged for my appointment?

-Deposits are charged for paid appointments (Baths, Adoptions, Urgent Care) to prevent accidental double- booking, as well as to encourage our guests to be serious about attending their appointments!
+Deposits are charged for paid appointments (Baths, Adoptions) to prevent accidental double-booking, and to encourage our guests to be serious about attending their appointments.

 Is the deposit refundable?